ortus-docs/coldbox-docs/Routing/url_mapping_namespaces.md

 .endWith();
 ```

-> **Info** You can also register multiple URL patterns that point to the same namespace
+> **Hint** You can also register multiple URL patterns that point to the same namespace